International Expedition ‘Ultramar Sur’ Prepares for Unprecedented Dive on ‘Nazi’ Submarine’

 By MercoPress Staff - In 2022, global mainstream news outlets highlighted the detection of a presumed German U-boat in Argentine waters.
 The unregistered wreck, spanning 80 meters in length and 10 meters in width, has lain undisturbed for over 75 years.
 Earlier this year, the discovery story regained attention when, after 8 months of inquiries, the German embassy in Buenos Aires disclaimed German ownership.
 This declaration granted the finders the freedom to dive and explore their mysterious find.

-Subsequently, the discoverers have been assembling an international expedition team of experts, including 8 members of the prestigious
+Subsequently, the discoverers have been assembling an international expedition team of experts, including 8 members of the prestigious Explorers Club of New York.

 The expedition geared for early 2024, is set to explore the wreck using state-of-the-art sonar beam technology, allowing for a 3D asset build and irrefutable identification of the vessel.
 The expedition leaders secured the loan of over US$600,000 worth of cutting-edge technical equipment from sonar tech leaders Norbit, Klein Marine Systems and ABYSS.